-Special Revenue Funds- Special revenue funds are the District's Building and Child Nutrition Funds.
-The building fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling or repairing buildings and for purchasing furniture and equipment.
-The Child Nutrition Fund consists of funds coming from state aid, Department of Agriculture funds, and from student fees and is used for purchasing food, supplies, certain authorized equipment, and salaries.
+Special Revenue Funds- Special revenue funds are the District's Building and Co-Op Funds.

+Building Fund- The building fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling or repairing buildings and for purchasing furniture and equipment.